 Hi everyone!
 I’m Avalon, a Dutchie who has been living in many different countries, who loves to discover new cultures and different ways of thinking.
 I’m a cultural anthropologist and teach Dutch to foreigners.
 I grew up close to the sea, which is one of my favorite places to be!

 In 2014, I organized the first AvaLingua Exchange Meeting (called Language Exchange Nijmegen) in Nijmegen, only because I wanted to meet Spanish speakers.
 It turned out that a lot of people showed up at that first meeting and because I enjoy organizing and connecting people, I decided to make it a weekly event.
-During the last years it was not only me who organized the meetings, but many people helped me during the time I was abroad or at the other side of the country: Emilie, Jana, Suzanne, Janice, Robert, Manu, Kiki and Sophia, thank you!
-Right now, Thijs and Antoine are in charge of the meetings in Nijmegen.
-Also we started organizing the meeting in different cities.
-At the moment Emma and Özlem are organizing in Rotterdam and Fiona and Marleen in The Hague.
+During the last years it was not only me who organized the meetings, but many people helped me during the time I was abroad or at the other side of the country: Emilie, Jana, Suzanne, Janice, Robert, Manu, Kiki, Sophia and Antoine, thank you!
+Right now, Thijs is in charge of the meetings in Nijmegen, Emma and Özlem are organizing in Rotterdam and Marleen, Cynric and Fiona in The Hague.
 Every now and then, I join the meetings and help with the organization.
 I support the team and together we create the AvaLingua Exchange community!

 It’s always an honor for me to organize the meetings.
 Every meeting I have the chance to meet wonderful people from different countries.
 I see a lot of happy faces and all the time new friendships are made and we speak a lot of languages.
 LANGUAGES, FRIENDS & CULTURES.
 Connecting these that's what it's all about and my main objective in life.